The Ugly Truth About Love

 Once you come up with some solid reasons, backed with examples, you can go to your partner and say, "Hey, I know things haven't been exactly great between us lately, and I've been thinking about what has caused them.
 Can we sit for a few minutes and I can share with you what I've come up with?"

-Notice that nowhere in that exchange did I say, "Hey, can we talk?" which is the universal language of HOLY SHIT get ready to rumble!!!!!
+Notice that nowhere in that exchange did I say, "Hey, can we talk?" which is the universal language of GET READY TO RUMBLE!!!!!
 Right?
 That's not what we are doing here.
 This is about direct, clear and compassionate communication.

 By doing this, your partner's guard won't go up, it will feel different, one woman I was dating described it as "safe" and something she had never felt before when discussing problems in a relationship.
 Because it feels safe you can then focus on how you perceive they are feeling, what you did to bring that about, and what you'd like to do so it doesn't happen again.
 If you do the work, often you will be dead on and your partner will be shocked you understand.